techascent/tech.datatype/docs/cheatsheet.md

 A small sample of what is available.
 Basic elementwise operations along with some statistics and a fixed rolling windowing facility.

+### Container Coersion Rules

+Rules are applied in order.

-* If the arguments contain an iterable, an iterable is returned.
+1. If the arguments contain an iterable, an iterable is returned.
-* If the arguments contain a reader, a reader is returned.
+1. If the arguments contain a reader, a reader is returned.
-* Else a scalar is returned.
+1. Else a scalar is returned.

+### Other Details

 * All arguments are casted to the widest datatype present.
 * Readers implement List and RandomAccess so they look like persistent vectors in the repl.